Closing Cost Credit vs Price Reduction: Why a Price Drop Is Smarter

 But in essence, depending on a multitude of factors, a higher sale price with a closing cost credit could either push you over the exemption threshold, or it could increase the amount of your gain — thereby increasing your taxes owed on the sale.
 When in doubt, talk to a skilled CPA about the tax ramifications of your decision.

 When a buyer makes a request for a closing cost credit, this can sometimes be a red flag that they’re stretching their financial means.
-This isn’t always the case — some buyers could just be using a closing cost credit request as a negotiation tactic.
+This isn’t always the case, as some could just be using a closing cost credit request as a negotiation tactic.
 And who doesn’t like to save money at closing?

-However, it is a potential risk when a buyer asks for a credit that their savings are thin and it’s not guaranteed that they can cobble together enough funds to close.
+However, it’s possible that a buyer asks for credit because their savings may be thin, and it’s not guaranteed that they can gather enough funds to close.

 “It’s most often used with buyers that have very little available liquid cash, or they want to direct their savings account to the down payment rather than to closing costs,” explains Fuller.